Flash Flood Watch

 La Grange, Bedford, Milton, and New Castle

 353 AM EDT Sun Apr 30 2017 /253 AM CDT Sun Apr 30 2017/

 ...FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH MONDAY MORNING...

 The Flash Flood Watch continues for

-* Portions of Indiana and Kentucky, including the following
+* Portions of southern Indiana and north central Kentucky.

-* A tropical airmass will move into the region later this
+* A very moist tropical airmass will remain over the region

 A Flash Flood Watch means that conditions may develop that lead

 to flash flooding.
 Flash flooding is a very dangerous situation.